jessbudd/Developer-Notes/README.md

 ##MISCELLANEOUS

 ###Centering Content
-If you want to have your content vertically aligned to center, set parent div to display: table with current div display:table cell; vertically-align: middle;
+If you want to have your content vertically aligned to center, set parent div to `display: table` with current div set to `display:table cell; vertically-align: middle;`